AP Statistics Unit 7 Practice Test: Inference for Quantitative Data: Means

 A

-When the population mean and standard deviation are both known.
+When the population mean is unknown.

 B

-When neither the population mean nor the standard deviation are known.
+When the population mean is known.

 C

-When the population mean is known but the population standard deviation is not.
+When the population standard deviation is unknown.

 D

-When the population mean is unknown but the population standard deviation is known.
+When the population standard deviation is known.

 Question 1 Explanation: